awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 1. When you have confirmed the subscription, the status of your subscription is updated in the Amazon RDS console's **My Event Subscriptions** section\.

-1. You will begin to receive event notifications\.
+1. You then begin to receive event notifications\.

 The following section lists all categories and events that you can be notified of\.
 It also provides information about subscribing to and working with Amazon RDS event subscriptions\.